 Performance and memory profiling for Celery tasks with Sciagraph

-Celery tasks running too slowly in production, or using too much memory?
+Celery tasks running too slowly, or using too much memory?
 You can get results faster—but only if you can find the bottlenecks and fix them.

-Sciagraph can help: it’s a performance observability service for Python batch jobs, giving you performance and memory profiling report for production tasks.
-And it comes with Celery integration built in.
+Sciagraph can help: it can give you performance and memory profiling reports to help identify the bottlenecks, and it comes with Celery integration built in.

 In order to use Sciagraph with Celery, you need to:

 - Ensure Sciagraph is installed and activated in the project environment.